k1r0s/http-decorator/README.md

 axios + kaop-ts = <3

-This library allows to easily implement AJAX calls without messing with Async stuff
+This library allows to easily implement AJAX calls without messing with Async stuff and **with the same axios API**.

+You only have to include this decorator in one method, then the decorated method will be threated as then or catch for the call.
+Only receiving the params.

 This tiny project is also a demo about writing custom decorators using [kaop-ts](https://www.npmjs.com/package/kaop-ts) API